Linuxbrew/brew/docs/Manpage.md

     If `--git` (or `-g`) is passed, Homebrew will create a Git repository, useful for creating patches to the software.

+    If `HOMEBREW_INSTALL_CLEANUP` is set then remove previously installed versions of upgraded *`formulae`* as well as the HOMEBREW_CACHE for that formula.

   * `leaves`:
     Show installed formulae that are not dependencies of another installed formula.